With 177 years of history, our values are an important foundation for how we do business everyday with our colleagues, customers, and suppliers.

 Sustainability is something we do together, every day.
 It’s important that our employees, partners, and suppliers share our values.
 In 2015, we updated our global Supplier Code of Conduct and have implemented it throughout our supply chain.

 The code provides a uniform set of expectations for suppliers on legal compliance, labour practices and environmental performance, supported by a comprehensive set of guidelines.
 The code itself focuses on compliance, but our approach goes further: building capacity amongst our key suppliers so they can proactively take ownership of key issues.
 Our Supplier Ownership Programme includes a strong focus on capacity building and management systems to drive our approach beyond auditing.
 This is supported by capacity building programmes amongst employees: giving them the support they need to report and act on key issues that affect them.

 We have also revised our audit programme.
-With more than 90 members, our compliance team is able to audit 100% of our suppliers’ production units – conducting approximately 3,500 audits each year.
+With more than 40 members, our compliance team is able to audit 100% of our suppliers’ production units at least once a year, conducting approximately 3,400 audits annually.
 They also work closely with suppliers to improve their performance and leadership over time.

 Holding ourselves to high standards

 Our Employee Code of Ethics creates a single set of requirements for how employees should behave.
 Our leaders are responsible for creating a working environment that encourages appropriate conduct and must lead by example in ethical behaviour.
 Employees are encouraged to report behaviours not aligned with our values at our Fairness Channels – the portals for both employees and suppliers to raise awareness of violations to C&A management

 We want to create products everyone can enjoy, regardless of age or size, and recognise the need to reflect this in our advertising campaigns.
 When we develop new advertising campaigns, we will continue to avoid content that could be seen as discriminatory, defamatory, or hurtful.